Compassionate and professional therapists near Phoenix, Arizona. Counseling can change your life. Choose a therapist now and get started.

 The Arizona Department of Health Services (ADHS) Division of Behavioral Health Services provides valuable information for people regarding mental health issues that impact Phoenix residents.
 ADHS seeks to educate Arizonans about common mental health issues and provide tools to help improve mental health.
 ADHS has a crisis hotline for people in Maricopa County that are in immediate need of mental health services.
 The hotline number is 1-800-631-1314.

-ADHS also offers culturally competent services for the many specialized populations in the Phoenix area including the elderly, children, veterans and Native Americans.
+ADHS also offers culturally competent services for the many specialized populations in the Phoenix area including the elderly, children, veterans, and Native Americans.
 Information about mental health screenings, drugs and addiction, and services for children with mental health issues are available by calling the Division of Behavioral Health Services at 602-364-4558.
 3

-In order to obtain licensure in Arizona as a counselor one must first complete a graduate or doctoral degree in a related field.
+In order to obtain licensure as a counselor in Arizona one must first complete a graduate or doctoral degree in a related field.
 4 Arizona State University offers master's level and doctoral level degrees in counseling and counseling psychology.
 5 Argosy University offers a Master of Arts program in Clinical Mental Health Counseling at its Phoenix campus.
 6 The programs at both schools prepare students to pursue licensure as a Licensed Professional Counselor through the Arizona Board of Behavioral Health Examiners.

 1. Wikipedia.
 (2014).
 Phoenix, AZ